5 best ways to invest in yourself

 - What mistakes do you wish you would have aided?

 - What advice would you give to someone just starting out right now?

 - What would you do differently if you were starting over?

 One question will lead to another.
 Let it flow.
 Try to really understand the foundation of the success the people you interview built their lives on.
-Look for common traits and decisions among the successful group of people.
+Look for common traits and decisions among a successful group of people.

 At the end of the meeting explain that you really want to be successful and want to talk to as many successful people as you can.
-Ask the person you’ve just interviewed for names of other people she thinks you should talk to.
+Ask the person you’ve just interviewed for the names of other people she thinks you should talk to.

-2. Side Business
+2. Side business